What is Perimenopause?

-These perimenopausal symptoms are caused by changing hormones.
+These symptoms are caused by changing hormones.
 Learn more about that here: Perimenopausal Facts and FAQs.

 Want to know what the stages of perimenopause are, and where you’re at in that?
 Learn more here:

 What Causes Spotting During Perimenopause?

-The most normal cause of spotting before menopause is changing hormone levels.
+The most normal cause of spotting before menopause occurs because of changing hormone levels.
 Although estrogen levels remain relatively stable, progesterone begins to dip during Perimenopause.
-This can lead to a number or changes, including perimenopause spotting, missed periods, etc.
+This can lead to a number or changes, including perimenopausal spotting, missed periods, etc.